What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance

 \textbf{Explanation Errors} -- Some prior work has investigated the impact of \emph{explanation} errors for autonomous systems.
 In a study on “white box” XAI,~\citet{cabitza2024explanations} found that non-expert users tend to not catch explanations errors and believe the system even when explanations were wrong, attributing the phenomena to the Halo Effect found in social psychology where people assumed correctness of the system without verifying accuracy.
 Over- or under-reliance is a problem as people learn to calibrate their interactions with AI systems~\cite{endsley2018situation}.
 Conflicting results suggest that explanations may help reduce over-reliance in some cases~\cite{vasconcelos2023explanations}, but increase over-reliance in others~\cite{kenny2021explaining}.
 Other research has shown that the influence of explanations on reliance may be based on the systems' performance itself~\cite{papenmeier2022s}.

 \textbf{Knowledge Gap} -- Though several prior studies have investigated the consequences of accurate AV explanations, the impact of explanation errors on reliance behavior and related outcomes remains unexplored.
-Of particular interest to us are cases when the autonomous vehicle's driving performs properly, as this allows us to separate the impact of driving performance from the impact of explanation performance.
-This has yest to be explored, and we address this important knowledge gap.
+Of particular interest are cases when the autonomous vehicle's driving performs properly, as this allows us to separate the impact of driving performance from the impact of explanation performance.
+We address this knowledge gap.